seblammers/sebastianlammers.com/src/routes/posts/dataviz-reading/+page.md

 I decided to keep some notes on the books that I've read that are directly or indirectly relevant for the field of data visualization.
 It'll be very short and sweet per book, so that it is easy to get an overview.
-I also add some books that I plan to read or that already are waiting for me.
+I also list some books that I plan to read.
 Feel free to [suggest](/contact) other interesting books that I might enjoy!

 <TOC>